SallyPY/Escape/README.md

 Having issues navigating GitHub.
 I will need to do more research.
 There is trouble with committing, branching, syncing, etc.

 <b>11/22</b><br>
-Removed metadata folder with a .gitignore file
+Removed metadata folder with a .gitignore file.

 <b>12/1</b><br>
 Got a lot done over Thanksgiving break.
 You can actually win the game!